Graphic Design BA(Hons)

 Design towards

 Here, you’ll be introduced to the role of designer as an agent of positive social change – asking the question, ‘How do I use my skills to build a better world?’.
-This module marks a central shift in the focus of the course, where you become both the writer and designer of your own self-authored projects.
+This module marks a central shift in the focus of the Graphic Design degree, where you become both the writer and designer of your own self-authored projects.
 This will enable you to engage with a range of user-centered communication challenges and the research methods to support social innovation across a variety of sectors.

 Design with